jasonj85/career/star-wars/backend-tech-test/README.md

 - DTOs
 - Models

-### Please see my postman collection in the folder 'postman.collection' for full details of the requests made
+### Please see my postman collection in the file 'Starwars.postman_collection.json' for full details of the requests made